Table of Contents

 Maturity models can be useful to kick off a reflection on where your team or organization is right now on its agile path.

-However, often times these models get confused with metrics.
-They provide a number which then suggests something got measured.
+However, we have seen such models that use a confusing approach: They provide a number which then suggests something got measured.
 In reality, though, it’s just a subjective value attached to a high level, abstract question like “On a scale from 1 to 5, how much is your HR a catalyst for agile transformation?”.
 Uh?
 3…-ish?

 Our approach is different.